stryker-mutator/stryker-handbook/mutant-states-and-metrics.md

   This can happen in compiled languages.
   Don't spend too much attention looking at this mutant.
   It is not represented in your mutation score.
+* **Ignored**\
+  The mutant was not tested because the config of the user asked for it to be ignored.
+  This will not count against your mutation score, but will show up in reports.

 ## Metrics